j-h-scheufen/regen-league/README.md

 using ( bucket_id = 'public' );
 ```

-2. The app uses stored SQL functions to insert hubs and projects, so it can ensure that an admin is atomically assigned.
-These functions were allowed access in the following way:
+2. The app uses stored SQL functions to INSERT hubs and projects, e.g. to ensure that an admin is atomically assigned.
+These functions were authorized in the following way:
 ```
 ALTER DEFAULT PRIVILEGES REVOKE EXECUTE ON FUNCTIONS FROM PUBLIC;